-The NSCC Accessibility Services website is jam packed with great information about the department.
+The NSCC Accessibility Services website has great information about the department.
 You can even see pictures of the staff!

 It's really important that you are registered for classes in order to begin this process.
 We will not be able to review your documentation or meet with you until you are registered.